 - Smoked salmon: One of Scotland's biggest exports and available everywhere.
 Varies in quality, but c'mon, it's smoked salmon.
 There are few Scottish fishing towns which don't have a smokery, and just as the Scots will deep-fry anything, they will also smoke anything: Arbroath smokies are hot-smoked whole haddock, quite different from the relatively bland cold-smoked Finnan Haddie, but there's also smoked cheese, smoked duck, smoked venison and even smoked whisky.

-The Scots EngineerIn the 19th century and early 20th century, their developed a stereotype in Britain (especially England) that The Engineer was always a Scot, especially on ocean-going ships, railways, and military sapper units.
+The Scots EngineerIn the 19th century and early 20th century, a stereotype developed in Britain (especially England) that The Engineer was always a Scot, especially on ocean-going ships, railways, and military sapper units.
 Oh, and in breweries, too; you can't run a proper London Porter brewery without a good Scots brewmaster, now, could you?

 This arose due to events in the late 18th century, in the first part of the Industrial Revolution, when much of Scotland was still recovering from the severe reprisals following the Hanover-Stuart Wars.
 Scotland was already noteworthy for both miningnote and ship building, so there was a tradition of engineering there already, with the first successful steam engines being developed for pumping water out of Scottish mines.
 However, since much of Scotland (especially the Highlands) was now deeply impoverished, many educated and experienced Scots mining engineers moved to the industrial centers of England to take up work in the newly mechanized fields ranging from weaving to beer brewing.